Jayani-123/Mobile-App/README.md

 - Dart
 - Firebase

-- This same project include the code of Android,IOS and prototype of the mobile app of AFL record .
+- This same project include the code of Android,IOS and prototype of the mobile app of AFL record inside assignment upload branch.